aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_hot_loader/react_hot_loader.md

 ## React Hot Loader [Back](./../react.md)

-> Deprecated: This hot loader does not work for creating *.hot-update.json, waiting for the version 3 relase
+> Deprecated: This hot loader does not work for creating *.hot-update.json, waiting for the releasing of version 3.

 ### Installation